 The overall average EFC is about $10,000, with an average of about $6,000 for students at community colleges and $14,000 at 4-year colleges.
 Slightly more than half of students have an EFC of $2,500 or less.
 Slightly more than 10% have an EFC greater than $25,000.

-The EFC is used to determine eligibility for need-based financial aid.
-A lower EFC will yield more financial aid.
+A lower EFC will yield more federal financial aid.
+The less financial aid

 Eligibility for the Federal Pell Grant depends only on the EFC.
 Applicants whose EFC is less than 90% of the maximum Federal Pell Grant will receive a Federal Pell Grant.
 Applicants with a zero EFC will receive the maximum Federal Pell Grant.
 The average EFC among Federal Pell Grant recipients is about $700.